-Moving to Portugal as an EU citizen is relatively easy.
-You don’t need to apply for a residency visa (such as the D7 or golden visa) like those from outside of the EU do: you simply need to show that you have the means to support yourself, whether that’s through a job, savings, or another form of income like a pension.
-And you can come to Portugal and simply register at your local câmara municipal rather than deal with consulates and embassies.
-It’s all much simpler.
+Moving to Portugal as an EU/EEA/Swiss citizen is relatively easy.
+You don’t need to apply for a residency visa (e.g. the D7 or golden visa) like those from outside of the EU do: you simply need to show that you have the means to support yourself, whether that’s through a job, savings, a pension, or another form of suitable income.
+Once you’ve shown that, you’ll be given your CRUE (certificado de registo para Cidadão da UE/EEE/Suíça).

 But what happens if you have a spouse, partner, or other family member from outside the EU?